New Feelin': Release and promotion

 The album was released on October 19, 1970.
 For promotional purposes, Minnelli appeared on various television shows such as This Is Tom Jones, The Ed Sullivan Show and The Johnny Cash Show.
 Additionally, she performed at the Grand Ole Opry, in Nashville.

 Similar to previous albums from the A&M Records, this album was never released on its own in compact disc (CD) format, but all the tracks in the original order are included in the compilation The Complete A&M Recordings, released in 2008.

 Critical reception

-In the October 31, 1970 issue, Billboard wrote: "[in New Feelin] she combines her charm and powerful voice with a sensitive feeling and achieves success".
-The magazine highlighted tracks like "Lazy Bones", "The Man I Love", and "Come Rain or Come Shine".
+Billboard wrote: "[in New Feelin] she combines her charm and powerful voice with a sensitive feeling and achieves success".
 Cash Box remarked that "Liza Minnelli, sounding more like mom every day, puts together a beautiful package of standards guaranteed to warm your heart".
-The review noted that "Liza belts them out from beginning to end", describing the album as "her most impressive".
-It listed classics such as "Stormy Weather", "Come Rain Or Come Shine", and "God Bless the Child" among the standout tracks.
+The review noted that Minnelli"belts [the songs out] from beginning to end", and described the album as "her most impressive".
+RPM praised it as "the one you class-hungry programmers have been waiting for.
+No favourites here, they're all done up with a sweet and wild combination that can't help but please".
+Record World called it "a good idea that Liza, with her verve, brings off".

-RPM presented a favorable review, directly addressing radio programmers by stating, "This is the one you class-hungry programmers have been waiting for".
-The critic praised the album's fresh approach to the material, noting that it contained "no favourites here", implying that each track was strong and reinvented.
-The review highlighted the album's distinctive sound, described as a "sweet and wild combination", and concluded that this blend was irresistible, asserting that it "can't help but please".

-Record World praised the album, considering it a brilliant and successful idea.
-The publication highlighted that Liza's characteristic energy and verve were the crucial elements for bringing the project's concept to life.
-The innovation, according to them, came from the new treatment given to American classics, such as "Love for Sale" and "Stormy Weather," which were revitalized by the soul and R&B arrangements of the renowned Muscle Shoals musicians.

-In a contemporary review, William Ruhlmann of AllMusic wrote that the album was the most contemporary Minnelli had ever recorded.
-He noted that she adopted a higher and more intense vocal approach than usual.
-However, he stated that "her effort to connect with the material, the emotional depth that this style required, was not her characteristic way of performing", and overall, the result of the album was an unsuccessful attempt by the artist and the record label.
+In a contemporary review, William Ruhlmann of AllMusic wrote that New Feelin was "Minnelli's most contemporary-sounding record yet", though "the result was a failed experiment".